-Having regard to the guidelines of independence adopted by the Board, the Directors are of the view that only one of the five non-executive directors, Mr R D Barro, is not considered "independent", by virtue of his position as the Managing Director and a shareholder of Barro Group Pty Ltd (which has a 50% interest in the joint venture, Independent Cement & Lime Pty Ltd (ICL), and is a substantial shareholder in the Company).
+Having regard to the guidelines of independence adopted by the Board, the Directors are of the view that only two of the eight non-executive directors, Mr R D Barro and Mr G Tarrant, are not considered "independent".
+Mr Barro is the Managing Director and a shareholder of Barro Group Pty Ltd (which has a 50% interest in the joint venture, Independent Cement & Lime Pty Ltd (ICL), and is a substantial shareholder in the Company).
 ICL has an ongoing trading relationship with the Barro Group of companies.
+Mr Tarrant was nominated as a director of the Company by Barro Properties Pty Ltd and is a minority shareholder with Barro Group in Vue Australia Pty Ltd, which operates the East Coast Cement import facility in Newcastle, New South Wales.